-Based on current COVID-19 conditions, Chrysalis School will begin the 2020-21 school year online.
-As the situation changes and hopefully improves, we will look at opening our campuses and expanding opportunities for students to join us in person.
+Based on the COVID-19 conditions, Chrysalis School began the 2020-21 school year online.
+As the situation changes and hopefully improves, we will look at expanding opportunities for students to join us in person.

 Our decisions are influenced by communication we receive from the governor, superintendent of schools, the Department of Health, the Centers for Disease Control, and our participation in a task force for independent schools.

 We will continue to provide a strong academic program that is predictable, poses the least risk to our students and staff, avoids the disruption of going back and forth between in-person and online learning, and keeps everyone connected and learning.